LoryPack/self-citation-scholar/README.md

 - Data inconsistencies

 This feature allows you to combine these split profiles for a complete analysis of an author's self-citation patterns.

+**Important Note**: When multiple author IDs are provided, the H-index is recalculated from scratch based on the combined list of papers.
+This ensures the H-index accurately reflects the author's academic impact across all their publications, rather than simply taking the maximum of individual H-indices.

+## Recent Updates

+### H-index Computation Fix
+- **Fixed**: H-index calculation when multiple author IDs are provided
+- **Before**: Used the maximum of individual H-indices from Semantic Scholar API
+- **After**: Computes H-index from scratch based on the combined list of papers
+- **Impact**: More accurate representation of academic impact across all publications

+### Technical Improvements
+- **API Reliability**: Enhanced error handling with exponential backoff for rate limits
+- **Progress Tracking**: Real-time progress updates during analysis
+- **Performance**: Optimized batch processing with configurable delays
+- **Logging**: Comprehensive logging for debugging and monitoring

 ## Project info